astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-11.md

 * Is the door locked? yes. telekinesis.
 Door busts open.
 * We see Romanus in bathrobes watching TV.
 He immediately jumps as the door breaks open.
 * R: "You're not supposed to be here!"
 * Nick: "Your friends tell me you're mind controlling them."
+R: "What friends?"
 * MOMENT OF TRUTH

 ![](https://www.xplainthexmen.com/wp-content/uploads/2014/06/116_DarkCity_Duel.jpg)